DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/10-03 Item Spawning.md

 - Spawn the item on the dead body of the last-killed enemy.
 - This way, the player *will* see it when it spawns.
-- The player can choose to pick it up or not (given it isn't directly on the exit portal, but let's j)
+- The player can choose to pick it up or not (given it isn't directly on the exit portal, but let's just hope that doesn't happen bruh)
+	- Prevent the portal from being interactable if the item does intersect with it.

 # What Rewards Can Drop?